Compositing Several Photographs (Manually)

 The first thing I did was make a copy of the images and crop the copies to the portions of them that I might use.
 I decided that a particular shot would define the composition of the image, and the other pictures would be aligned to it.
 Roughly aligning the images, I went through each layer and thought of names for them based on what they had in focus.
 My approach with this composite will be to first align a closeup of the dragonfly's body with the reference, blend the two, and work outwards with each new alignment.

-I approach this project with the idea that the shots will each by slightly different, and I will not be able to exactly align anything with the reference.
+I approach this project with the idea that the shots will each be slightly different, and I will not be able to exactly align anything with the reference.
 The edges of the wings might be slightly off, the legs might be at a different angle, the branch might not line up.
 What's important at each step is to have the portion of the additional layer that is in focus be in good alignment.
 I'll paint in the opacity with a transparency mask and use a bit of digital painting skill to get a good transition between photos.

 You can see in this image that a small shift in angle does not matter much on the surface of the dragonfly, but it's enough movement to totally change the location of the blurred leaves in the background.